kubesphere-retired/ks-website/content/conference/en/porter.md

 ![图片](https://uploader.shimo.im/f/CjKPrUhvUCYJVWby.png!thumbnail)

 The LoadBalancer service is achieved through the LB plugin offered by cloud providers.
 The package Kubernetes.io/cloud-provider will choose the appropriate backend service and expose it to the LB plugin, which creates a load balancer accordingly.
 That means network traffic will be distributed in the cloud service, avoiding a single point of failure and performance bottlenecks that may occur in NodePort.
 As mentioned above, LoadBalancer is a preferred solution by Kubernetes to service exposure, but it is only limited to the Kubernetes service offered by cloud providers.
-For the Kubernetes cluster that is deployed physically or in a non-cloud environment, this approach may not be applicable.
+For the Kubernetes cluster that is deployed in a bare metal environment or in a non-cloud environment, this approach may not be applicable.
 ### Ingress
 Kubernetes itself does not provide the way to expose services through Ingress.
 Rather, Ingress exposes multiple services simultaneously with the help of applications just like a router.
 This plugin identifies different services through domains and uses annotations to control the way services are exposed externally.
 Here is how it works: